ace2884/4-1-needs/New folder/unit4.md

 * **High peak-to-average power ratio (PAPR)**.

 Simple, well-established techniques, such as **clipping and filtering**, can reduce PAPR and improve frequency localization.
 These techniques can be easily applied to **CP-OFDM at the transmitter** independent of the receiver.

+## DFTs (Discrete Fourier Transforms) in OFDM

+* **Orthogonality:** DFTs are used in OFDM to create orthogonal subcarriers, which means the subcarriers do not interfere with each other.
+This orthogonality is crucial for achieving high spectral efficiency and enabling efficient multiple access schemes like OFDMA.

+* **Modulation and Demodulation:** DFTs are used to modulate data onto the subcarriers at the transmitter and to demodulate the data from the subcarriers at the receiver.
+This process is computationally efficient due to the availability of fast Fourier transform (FFT) algorithms.

+* **Flexibility in Bandwidth Allocation:** DFT-s-OFDM (also known as SC-FDMA) offers flexibility in bandwidth allocation for different users by changing the number of subcarriers assigned to each user.
+This allows the system to adapt to varying data rate requirements.

+* **PAPR Reduction in Uplink:** DFT-s-OFDM is often preferred for the uplink due to its lower peak-to-average power ratio (PAPR) compared to CP-OFDM.
+This is advantageous for mobile devices as it improves power amplifier efficiency and extends battery life.

+* **DFT Block Sizes:** The choice of DFT block size affects the flexibility and efficiency of the system.
+Using block sizes that are a power of 2 allows for efficient FFT implementation.
+However, to support a wider range of data rates, block sizes may be chosen as products of small numbers, allowing for efficient FFT implementations based on combinations of radix 2, 3, and 5.

+## Cyclic Prefix in OFDM

+* **Mitigating Inter-Symbol Interference (ISI):** The cyclic prefix (CP) is a copy of the end of the OFDM symbol that is added to the beginning of the symbol.
+It acts as a guard interval to prevent ISI caused by multipath propagation, where delayed signal components from the previous symbol can interfere with the current symbol.

+* **Maintaining Subcarrier Orthogonality:** The CP ensures that the number of waveform periods within the delayed OFDM symbol is an integer multiple of the FFT period.
+This helps maintain the orthogonality of the subcarriers, preventing Inter-Carrier Interference (ICI).

+* **Simplified Equalization:** The use of a CP allows the receiver to perform equalization using a simple frequency-domain multiplication.
+This avoids the need for complex time-domain equalization techniques.

+* **Adaptive CP Length:** The length of the CP is chosen to be longer than the maximum delay spread of the channel.
+The CP length can be adapted based on the channel conditions to optimize performance while minimizing overhead.

+* **CP Overhead:** The CP introduces overhead, as it consumes a portion of the available time resources.
+The overhead is proportional to the CP length and inversely proportional to the OFDM symbol length.
+The choice of CP length involves a trade-off between ISI/ICI mitigation and overhead.

+* **CP Design in 5G NR:** The CP design in 5G NR aligns symbols between different subcarrier spacing values and the reference numerology (15 kHz) to ensure compatibility and efficient resource utilization.